-Since 1998, Colobus Conservation has hosted over 250 volunteers in Diani Beach, Kenya from dozens of countries including Australia, France, Kenya, India, Ireland, the Netherlands, Switzerland, United Kingdom, The United States.
+Since 1998, Colobus Conservation has hosted over 400 volunteers in Diani Beach, Kenya from dozens of countries including Australia, France, Kenya, India, Ireland, the Netherlands, Switzerland, United Kingdom and the United States.
 The volunteers, whether short term or long, have been essential in carrying out the core work of the organisation whether it is feeding the monkeys awaiting release, participating in capturing sick and injured animals or carrying out research to monitor our conservation activities.

 Volunteer backgrounds have been varied - both primatology, animal welfare and ecology students and researchers -- as well as other types of scientists, naturalists, and even artists, marketing professionals, business people, teachers, engineers and a builder came to do renovations on our offices.
 Colobus Conservation welcomes people with all sorts of backgrounds and interests -- so don't be scared to apply!
 It all depends upon you.

 Some Volunteer Stories

 The place is lush.
 There is so much greenery and diversity and down a stony path is the beach.
 The sand is white, the sea is turquoise and there are loads of palm trees.
 Being in this coastal forest with baboons, vervet, Sykes and colobus monkeys moving freely around meant I’d already gotten everything out of this trip I’d hoped for.